melvinzhang/computational-thinkerers/README.md

-# Computational Thinkerers at Maker Faire SG 2017, Singpore Science Centre, Hall A
+# Computational Thinkerers at Maker Faire Singapore 2017, Singpore Science Centre, Hall A

 ## Who are Computational Thinkerers?